 We’ve been conducting Black Bear hunting trips on the Quinault Indian Reservation for the past 13 years and have guided hundreds of clients from all over the world on successful bear hunts.
 If you hunt with us, you have a great opportunity to enjoy the hunt of a lifetime!

 How big do the bears on the Quinault Indian Reservation get?
 Abundant runs of Sockeye, Chinook, Silver and Chum Salmon, as well as plentiful sources of berries help these bears get really big.
 As you can see in the photos below, our Black Bear hunting trips are a really good opportunity to take a nice sized black bear.

 What methods do you use when Black Bear hunting?
 Since bear baiting is legal on the Quinault Indian Reservation, all of our Black Bear hunting trips are conducted over bait.
 We maintain several dozen baiting sites and check them daily.
-We will not hunt at a particular bait site unless it is regularly being visited by a trophy bear.
 Depending on the exact bait site location and weather conditions during the hunt, we hunt from either ground blinds or tree stands.

 What is the average shot distance I can expect when Black Bear hunting in Washington with you?
 Since the woods on the Quinault Indian Reservation are so incredibly thick, our shots taken when Black Bear hunting with us are often at very short range: 20-50 yards.
 Because of this, we can accommodate rifle, muzzleloader, handgun, and archery hunters.

 What is the best time of year for Black Bear hunting on the Quinault Indian Reservation in Washington?
 We typically schedule our spring Black Bear hunting trips during the months of May and June.
 The Quinault Nation recently changed their hunting regulations, so we no longer offer fall Black Bear hunts.